Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting Surfaces: Performance Analysis

 \end{proposition}

-It follows from Proposition \ref{wbf} that even with IRS passive beamforming, increasing $M$ may not lead to a better SINR performance if $M$ is small.
-While as $M$ increases, the user SINRs will be improved, as the quadratic growth in the received signal power overwhelms the linear growth in the received interference power for each $\gamma_k, k \in \cal K$.
-In particular, as $M \rightarrow \infty$, it is observed from (\ref{mono4}) that the user SINRs will linearly increase with $M$, as if there were no interference effect, which is fundamentally different from the benchmark system without using IRS (see (\ref{mean4})) as well as the case with IRS random scattering only (see (\ref{mono2})), both limited by the multi-user interference.
-In particular, from (\ref{limit2}), it follows that $\gamma_k \ge \gamma_{k.0}$ in the no-IRS benchmark system if $M$ satisfies
+It follows from Proposition \ref{wbf} that even with IRS passive beamforming, increasing $M$ may not lead to a better ASAINR performance if $M$ is small.
+While as $M$ increases, the user ASAINRs will be improved, as the quadratic growth in the received signal power overwhelms the linear growth in the received interference power for each $\gamma_k, k \in \cal K$.
+In particular, as $M \rightarrow \infty$, it is observed from (\ref{mono4}) that the user ASAINRs will linearly increase with $M$.
+This is similar to the effect of $L$ on user ASAINRs (see (\ref{mean3})) but fundamentally different from the case with IRS random scattering only (see (\ref{mono2})), which is limited by the scattered multi-user interference.
+Nonetheless, it is worth noting that with increasing $M$, the scaling behavior of $\gamma_k$ in (\ref{mono4}) is different from that of the effective channel power $\tilde\alpha_{k,k}^2(\mv\lambda_k)$ in (\ref{effch1}) (linear versus quadratic).
+This is due to the existence of scattered co-channel interference which linearly increases with $M$, as shown in (\ref{mean2}) and (\ref{effch2}).
+Moreover, from (\ref{limit2}), it follows that $\gamma_k \ge \gamma_{k.0}$ in the no-IRS benchmark system if $M$ satisfies

 By removing the term due to IRS random scattering in (\ref{thres1}), we can obtain a simpler relaxed bound on $M$, i.e.,